Protect Your Housing Investment

 The maximum amount for a Nonresidential Property Improvement loan for the construction of a new nonresidential structure, or the alteration, repair, or improvement of an existing nonresidential structure is $25,000 and the maximum term is 20 years.

 Finding a Title I Lender

-Complaints about contractor fraud under the Title I program can be made by calling our toll-free telephone line: (800) 569-4287.
+Complaints about contractor fraud under the Title I program can be made by calling toll-free: (800) 569-4287.